 Integration Guide

-This tutorial shows how to run the cross-chain batch transfer app with your own executor.
+This tutorial shows how to run the with your own executor.
 As an overview, our app does the following things:

 contract on BSC Testnet receives the message and distributes the fund to the receivers specified in the message